• Skip to primary navigation

 Skip the process of making homemade dough.
 Traditional Gluten and Dairy Free Hot Cross Buns give you everything you know and love about this seasonal treat in an easy to make form.
 Utilizing a pantry staple as the base, these come together in no time without sacrificing any of the flavor.

-• Dairy Free Butter - This is the base for the spiced butter that goes into the rolls, making them extra rich and decadent.
+• Butter – This is the base for the spiced butter that goes into the rolls, making them extra rich and decadent.

 • Currents - Currents have a similar flavor to raisins, but are slightly sweeter and complex.